PlainJane20/ETL-Project-COVID-19/README.md

 1) USArlines: included the shortcode and corresponding airline name
 2) USAirports: included the IATA airport code, full name, address and lat long of airports
-3) Monthly Flight data: Includes flight delay information with delay time, airline shortcode and date details
+3) Monthly Flight data for Q12020: Includes flights delay, cancellation, cancellation reason etc

 Workflow was as follows: